Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 ```

 ### Update Phat Contract on Phala PoC5 Testnet
-Now let's update the function that we have deployed.
-Once we have updated the function, we must build the function again.
+Now let's update the Phat Contract that we have deployed.
+Once we have updated the Phat Contract, we must build the Phat Contract again.
 ```shell
 yarn build-function
 ```